 Superseded - Aged Care Direction (No. 7)

-This direction has been superseded by the Residential Aged Care Direction (No. 12) on 30 July 2020
+This direction has been superseded by the Residential Aged Care Visitor Direction (No. 2) on 30 July 2020

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency